Water experts in Florida agree, as well as take exception, to a new report that says Lake Okeechobee is the dirtiest lake in the United States.

-Lake.com is a Canadian-based vacation rental platform offering lake houses, cabins and cottages for rent.
+The report by Lake.com, a Canadian-based vacation rental platform offering lake houses, cabins and cottages for rent, says Lake O's top issue is visibly murky water indicated by turbidity levels and lead contamination.

-Gil Smith, executive director of VoteWater.org, said there are some questions about the study’s methodology.
+Gil Smart, executive director of VoteWater.org, agrees with Pim in part but says there are some questions about the study’s methodology.

-Smith did concede the study confirms that Lake O has a pollution problem, which has been known for a long time, and the problem is it's not really getting any better.
+Smart did concede the study confirms that Lake O is polluted, which has been known for a long time, and the problem is it's not getting better.

 "Pollutants continue to flow into the lake from the north.
 What really needs to happen is the lake needs to be dredged, but just imagine the size of that project and the price tag," he said.

-Smith said there's no simple answer here other than it's clear more needs to be done, and it's going to take a lot of political will to do it.
+Smart said there's no simple answer other than more needs to be done, and it's going to take a lot of political will to do it.

 One other Florida impoundment, Lake George, which is in Volusia and Putnam counties, also made the top 10 dirtiest U.S. lakes.